JavierPadronGarcia/EcoAreas/README.md

    npm install
    ```

-3. Once you have done this, to start the project use in the project folder
+3. Once you have done this, to start the project
     ```sh
     npm start
     ```